pelican-plugins/liquid-tags/README.md

 Embedded thumbnails have CSS class `youtube_video`, which can be used to add a *Play* button.

+#### Using alternative YouTube frontend

+If you want to use an invidious.io instance as alternative frontend to YouTube's, you can set a `YOUTUBE_INVIDIOUS_INSTANCE` variable to the domain of the chosen instance.
+If you don't have your own instance, you can use one of the [public](https://docs.invidious.io/instances/) ones.
 ### Vimeo Tag

 To insert a Vimeo video into your content, enable the `vimeo`